LisaHackett97/MS1-Dog-Daycare/README.md

     - resolved by changing div containing menu anchor elements from col-3 col-md-4 to col-3 col-md-2 col-lg-4
     col-3 col-md-4

+- Links in footer were showing as accessibility errors with WAVE.
+Added sr class with details to resolve.
+Footer appearing as expected.

 #### HTML Code Validation
 - Review of image attributes:
     Updated the alt attributes to be more descriptive